 Eolia is a very small town located in the state of Kentucky.
 With a population of 1,158 people and just one neighborhood, Eolia is the 243rd largest community in Kentucky.

-Because occupations involving physical labor dominate the local economy, Eolia is generally considered to be a blue-collar town.
-36.71% of the Eolia workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Eolia, you'll notice that it is more blue-collar than most other communities in America.
+36.71% of Eolia’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Eolia is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Eolia who work in personal care services (18.90%), sales jobs (9.86%), and office and administrative support (6.30%).

 The per capita income in Eolia in 2022 was $28,518, which is middle income relative to Kentucky, and lower middle income relative to the rest of the US.
 This equates to an annual income of $114,072 for a family of four.